michael-franke/blog/_posts/2023-12-10-LLM-forms-of-life.md

 # Reinforcement learning, inverse RL, and optimality-based explanations

-In standard reinforcement learning, modellers fix a reward function and have the system evolve behavior that optimizes the (expected rewards).
+In standard reinforcement learning, modellers fix a reward function and have the system evolve behavior that optimizes the expected rewards.
 Inverse reinforcement learning, in contrast, supplies examples of behavior and has the system infer a reward function that, if behavior is optimized under it, would match the observed.
 This is superficially similar to evolutionary explanations of human behavior, or Anderson&rsquo;s [rational analysis](https://en.wikipedia.org/wiki/Rational_analysis#:~:text=Rational%20analysis%20is%20a%20theoretical,the%20structure%20of%20the%20mind.) approach in Cognitive Science, where we also seek to explain behavior in terms of a purpose it serves.
 In linguistics, [functional explanations](https://plato.stanford.edu/entries/linguistics/) seek to show how particular features of language are adaptations for a particular goal, such as to [maximize discriminability](https://philpapers.org/rec/DEBTOO-3) (e.g., in the vowel space), or to [efficiently communicate about a specific semantic domain](https://www.pnas.org/doi/full/10.1073/pnas.0610341104).